-Further, by enabling the optimum balance between fuel consumption, power output and ship speed, while reducing greenhouse gas emissions, Kyma Ship Performance Monitoring helps ship owners and operators to meet the requirements under MARPOL Annexe VI and reduce their overal GHG output.
+Further, by enabling the optimum balance between fuel consumption, power output and ship speed, while reducing greenhouse gas emissions, our Ship Performance Monitoring helps ship owners and operators to meet the requirements under MARPOL Annexe VI and reduce their overall GHG output.

 With the effects of global warming already evident, reducing CO2 output is non-negotiable.
 This is why Danelec is committed to helping the shipping industry reach its targets by, among other initiatives, enabling ships to safely meet requirements under MARPOL, especially those implemented more recently to directly reduce the amount of greenhouse gas produced by global shipping.